Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Another extremely popular option, which is used by most people is to get your own bike or car to Manali.
 The drive is scenic to say the very least and there's flexibility to do things on your own schedule.
 Not to mention that if there's a group travelling together, travel costs are considerably cut down.

 I'm a sucker for rooms that offer views of mountains or beaches or anything remotely spectacular.
 If I can't sit in a balcony or at the window, sipping tea and basking in the view, my holiday is incomplete.
 There's a charm in waking up to see the city at a distance, belittled by the mountains.
 It truly makes you marvel at the splendour of mother nature and respect her even more.
 This hotel, where I stayed at, was located close to the Hadimba Devi temple and other Manali attractions but it's undisturbed by crowds.
 Of all the Manali hotels, make sure you find one with a view like this.
 It's a great place to sit when the Manali temperature dips.
 Just grab a blanket and some chai.
+Take a look at some other places to stay in Manali.

 Best Places to Visit in Manali